Christening (The Office): Plot

 Michael is inspired by the fellow churchgoers and, following inappropriate comments from the rest of the office staff, angrily lashes out at them for being disrespectful.
-As the church's youth ministry—which is going to Mexico to help build a school—leave, Michael decides to go with them.
+After learning that the church's youth ministry is going to Mexico to help build a school, Michael decides to go with them as they leave.
 The other employees try to talk him out of it, but Michael refuses.
-Just before they leave, Andy Bernard (Ed Helms) boards the bus with him in an attempt to impress his ex-girlfriend Erin Hannon (Ellie Kemper).
+Just before they leave, Andy Bernard boards the bus with him in an attempt to impress his ex-girlfriend Erin Hannon.
 Both of them, as well as one boy in the Youth Ministry, get cold feet 45 minutes into the trip, and force the bus to stop.
 Michael, Andy, and the boy then have Erin drive them home.

 Production

 The episode was written by Peter Ocko, his first writing credit for The Office since joining the staff in its seventh season as a co-executive producer.
 It was directed by Alex Hardcastle, the first episode of The Office he directed.
 Due to the fact that the seventh season of The Office was Carell's last, the writers decided to divide the season into two distinct halves; the first half would "celebrate Carell's finale year and highlight different actors on the show", whereas the second half would focus on his departure and the search for a new manager.
 As such, "Christening" was written to specifically highlight "potential heirs to the throne", in this case Fischer and Krasinski's characters, Pam and Jim.
 The episode guest stars Linda Purl as Helene Beesly, Rick Overton as William Beesly, Robert Pine as Mr. Halpert, Perry Smith as Betsy Halpert, Bobby Ray Shafer as Bob Vance, and Peggy Stewart as Sylvia.

 Within a week of its airdate the official website of The Office released two deleted scenes.
 In the first 46-second clip, Angela, Kelly Kapoor (Mindy Kaling), Oscar Martinez (Oscar Nunez), and Ryan Howard (B. J. Novak) discuss their feelings about having children.
 In the second 75-second clip, Jim asks Michael to take a picture of his family, Jim and Pam complain to the camera about the uninvited guests, and Gabe Lewis (Zach Woods) and Ryan talk about their volunteer past.
 The season seven DVD contains several more deleted scenes from this episode.
 Notable cut scenes include Jim and Pam discussing the situation surrounding the reception, Dwight placing his business card in the books in the church's pew, Jim and Pam discussing naming CeCe and thanking their friends and family for coming.